 In our model, we’ll calculate the gross profit and gross margin metrics separately for the products and services division.

-The differences in gross margins between products vs. services is 32%, 35%, and 34% in the three-year time span, reflecting how services are much more profitable than physical products.
+The differences in gross margins between products vs. services are 32%, 35%, and 34% in the three-year time span, reflecting how services are much more profitable than physical products.

 In the final part of our modeling exercise, we’ll calculate the total gross profit and gross margin of Apple, which blends the profits (and margins) of both the products and services divisions.

-From 2019 to 2021, Apple’s gross margin averaged approximately 39%, but from our analysis, we know that its margins are particularly weighted down by the products division.
+From 2019 to 2021, Apple’s gross margin averaged approximately 39%, yet from our analysis, the company’s margins are particularly weighted down by the “Products” division.